XHackerHelperX/Useful-Bookmarklets/README.md

 I am adding more and more soon so just wait!!
 What you need to know about each bookmarklet

-Zoom modifyer: You can add this code as a bookmark in your browser's bookmarks toolbar and then click on it when you're on a webpage.
+Zoom Bookmarklet.txt: You can add this code as a bookmark in your browser's bookmarks toolbar and then click on it when you're on a webpage.

 You can also customize the function to your needs, this is just a basic example.